1. Install and configure

 # 6. Start providing

-antseed seed --provider anthropic
+antseed seller start --provider anthropic

 Your node is now discoverable on the network.
 Buyers can find you via DHT, connect, and send requests.
 You earn USDC per request based on your published pricing.